mekas/mb1313600022/1313618033/README.md

 # Quran Saku
 Quran Saku is an application where users can recite the Qur'an with a translation in Indonesian.
 This application also provides audio recitation of the Qur'an in it.
+Quran Saku will be develop with Android Studio.

 # Target Users
 - Muslims in general who want to recite or listen the recitation of the Qur'an.